robotics-4-all/smauto/README.md

 ### Docker image

-SmAuto can be build into a standalone docker image and provides a REST API for remotely performing model validation, interpretation and automated generation of virtual entities.
+SmAuto can be build into a standalone docker image and provides a REST API for remotely performing model validation, automated generation of automations and virtual entities.

 To build the image execute from this directory: